Rounding it up

 It might seem like a bit of a bummer to have to put money down on your new credit card.
 However, doing so helps you get a secured credit card, which is a solid way to improve your credit and to show prospective lenders that you’re responsible with your money.

 If you don’t quite have the money on hand to pay for a security deposit on a secure credit card, you can start to build up a small nest egg using your KOHO prepaid Mastercard.

-Since you earn cash back on groceries, bills, and services with your KOHO card, you can start to save this money and set it aside for your future credit card.
+Since you earn cash back on groceries and transportation with your KOHO card, you can start to save this money and set it aside for your future credit card.
 You could also set up RoundUps on your account to help you save more money on each purchase you make.

 What to look for in a secured credit card